Koromix/rygel/README.md

 This section assumes you know how to build C shared libraries.

-This examples illustrates how to use koffi with a Raylib shared library:
+This examples illustrates how to use Koffi with a Raylib shared library:

 ```js
 const koffi = require('build/koffi.node');